raul23/Darth-Vader-RPi/docs/test_results.rst

    ERROR    UnicodeEncodeError: 'ascii' codec can't encode character '\U0001f6d1' in position 2: ordinal not in range(128)

-This error stems from my locale settings which are not set properly and it seems that Python 3.5 doesn't assume the correct locale *utf-8*.
+This error stems from my locale settings which are not set properly and it seems that Python 3.5 doesn't assume the correct locale *utf-8* by default.
 Check `Display problems`_ on how to set them.

 **Result:** once the locale settings are setup correctly, the script ``start_dv -s`` runs without errors.